 There are even adjustable leather overlays on these straps that will let you fit a tripod, a jacket or any other thing that can be cinched down.

 Despite their gorgeous appearance, these bags do not call attention to themselves.
-Form wise, they look just like normal messenger bags and won’t let on that they’re carrying thousands of dollars worth of gear.
+Form wise, they look just like normal messenger bags (like the Wotancraft Scout) and won’t let on that they’re carrying thousands of dollars worth of gear.
 Even the zippers on the side pockets are inconspicuous, making them harder for potential thieves to target.

 If you’re traveling and are using a rolling bag, you don’t have to carry the Trooper on your shoulder as it has a pass-through loop at the back that will let you slide the bag over the handle of your wheeled luggage.

 When you do wear it, a sturdy, removable canvas strap fitted with swivel hooks keeps the bag perched on your shoulder and your comfort is further enhanced with a long, removable shoulder pad that prevents the bag from sliding out of place.